Egsagon/turboself-api/README.md

-⚠️ Discontinuity - I do not own a Turboself account anymore, I won't be able to maintain this anymore.
+⚠️ Discontinuity - I do not own a Turboself account anymore, so I won't be able to maintain this.
 Any update on the Turboself wepapp can break this project.
 Feel free to fork the repo or submit updates.

 # turboself-api
 API for the TurboSelf web application.